AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 Polyethylene containers, instead of glassware, should be used, since fluoride can adsorb to glass.
 An Initial Calibration Verification standard and a Continuing Calibration Verification standard should also be used, consisting of solutions of known fluoride concentration within the mean expected fluoride concentration that should be tested.
 The ICV should be used to test the accuracy of the calibration curve and the CCV should be sued after every 10 samples to ensure that the fluoride probe has not drifted from the calibration curve.
 These controls should be within 10% of their known values.
 A control blank containing one part water and one part TISAB should also be used to enhance the accuracy of data in future experiments.

 ## Previous Work
 A coagulant-sedimentation system was developed to extract fluoride from contaminated water.
-Multiple tests have been run by past teams to analyze the efficacy of the designed filtration system using polyaluminum chloride (PACl) as a coagulant.
+Multiple tests have been run by past teams to analyze the efficacy of the designed system using polyaluminum chloride (PACl) as a coagulant.

-The Spring 2016 team continued to develop a more efficient filtration system by testing PACl with clay [(Longo, 2016)](https://drive.google.com/file/d/0B9yahrdDmfVpQ0t0M2NUUkRRNHM/view).
+The Spring 2016 team continued to develop a more efficient system by testing PACl with clay [(Longo, 2016)](https://drive.google.com/file/d/0B9yahrdDmfVpQ0t0M2NUUkRRNHM/view).
 While the team was successfully able to create a floc blanket, the Summer 2017 deemed clay to be not as necessary as it increased the effluent turbidity of the system, [(Akpan et al., 2017)](https://github.com/AguaClara/Fluoride-Auto/blob/master/FluorideReportSp18.md), and therefore ran tests with just fluoride and PACl.
 However, it was soon realized that the system would begin to fail after just 10 hours.
 In conjunction with the Summer 2017 High Rate Sedimentation Team, a new reactor was able to boost the time to failure and allow for increased upflow velocities.
 It was determined that the most efficient upflow velocity was 1.5 mm/s [(Pang et al., 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#previous-work).
-The same team continued to conduct experiments with varying concentrations of PACl in order to develop an absorbance spectrum and determine the most effective concentration of PACl to be delivered to the system.
+The same team continued to conduct experiments with varying concentrations of PACl in order to determine the most effective concentration of PACl to be delivered to the system.

 <img src="Fit with Langmuir Isotherm.PNG">